Week of

 When

-you add sugar or sweet ingredients to the marinade, the sugars
+you add sugar or sweet ingredients to the marinade,

-on the surface of the meat will caramelize when exposed to high
+the sugars on the surface of the meat will caramelize

-heat, giving the meat a nice browned color and rich flavor as
+when exposed to high heat, giving the meat a nice

-well as a tinge of sweetness.
+of sweetness.
 Use sugar, marmalades, jellies,

-corn syrup, honey, fruit juice and sodas (colas, etc.) for this
+corn syrup, honey, fruit juice and sodas (colas,

 Even

-a very small amount of oil in a marinade will add moisture to
+a very small amount of oil in a marinade will

-foods.
-Use pure olive oil, sesame, walnut or chili oils.
-These
+add moisture to foods.
+Use pure olive oil, sesame,

 The

-two most popular types of marinades are acidic (made with citrus,
+two most popular types of marinades are acidic

-vinegar, or wine) and enzymatic (made with ingredients such as
+(made with citrus, vinegar, or wine) and enzymatic

-acidic marinades can actually toughen food; while enzymatic marinades
+highly acidic marinades can actually toughen food;

-can turn the surface of the food to mush (meat tenderizers you
+of the food to mush (meat tenderizers you buy

-buy are enzymatic).
+are enzymatic).

 Dairy

-products are the only ingredients that can actually tenderize
+products are the only ingredients that can actually

-Buttermilk and yogurt work especially well for this.
-Yogurt is
+especially well for this.
+Yogurt is slightly acidic

-slightly acidic and helps break down protein tissues in beef,
+and helps break down protein tissues in beef,

-fish, chicken and other meats, and allows absorption of flavors
+fish, chicken and other meats, and allows absorption

-from herbs and spices.
+of flavors from herbs and spices.

 Yogurt

 marinades work faster than oil counterparts.
-When deciding how
+When

-long to marinate, consider the texture of the meat or fish.
-Open-textured
+deciding how long to marinate, consider the texture

-will take as little as 20 minutes).
-Food with a tighter texture,
+(Fish will take as little as 20 minutes).
+Food

-such as chicken or pork, can tolerate several hours in a marinade,
+can tolerate several hours in a marinade, even

-even one that's mildly acidic.
-Marinate chicken for no more than
+one that's mildly acidic.
+Marinate chicken for

-4 hours.
-Marinate beef for 6 hours, turning once or twice.
-DO
+no more than 4 hours.
+Marinate beef for 6 hours,

-actually "cooks" the protein.
+"cooks" the protein.